kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 Digression: Key trouble <span style="font-size: 11px;float: right;"><a href="#toc">Table of Content</a></span>
 ----------

 Right now I have found a solution for a problem that bugged me for years.
-I told you that I use the key `F9` to toggle Windows Speech Recognition.
-Quite frequently, I experienced PSPad to freeze also.
+And the reason is that described in detail my workflow and that I use the key `F9` to toggle Windows Speech Recognition.
+Quite frequently, I experienced PSPad to freeze.
 It took me quite a while to find out that, although I didn't want that, Windows Speech Recognition had been turned on, and as a consequence, PSPad totally froze.
-I had to kill it.
+I had to kill both.

-I communicated with the creator of PSPad about that phenomenon, but he didn't have a clue.
+To find out about this coincidence I communicated with the creator of PSPad about that phenomenon, but he didn't have a clue.
 So finally I decided to no longer use Windows Speech Recognition and toggle DragonDictate instead.
 That's okay if I work for a long time in one of these languages, but if I have to switch very often, that's really no longer acceptable.
 And right now, working on this text, that's the case.

-So I experienced PSPad turning on Windows Speech Recognition and freezing, so I remembered why I quit using it.
+So I activated Windows Speech Recognition again and experienced PSPad freezing, so I remembered why I quit using it.
 Before turning back to the second-best solution, I had an idea.
-What if it is just the wrong key?
+What if it is only the wrong key?
 Would I get the same phenomenon with another key?
-So I just redefined AHK to `F8`.
+So I simply redefined AHK to `F8`.
 The problem is gone.

 What's more, it turned out that I originally had chosen that key `F8` and used it in connection with `F4` to open Dragon DictationBox.
 Somehow I must have decided that the combination `F9 F10` is much more pleasant than the combination `F8 F10`, which introduced trouble.
 I'm glad I'm back to smooth operations.
 Hallelujah!